MingyuPan2/ecse373_f23_mxp745_ariac_entry/README.md

 ## Problems with the current node

 Under the src folder, the lab5_node-backup.cpp is the old node that only worked for lab5.
-For the final node, please see lab5_node.cpp.
+For the final node, please see the rewritten lab5_node.cpp.
-The node is still not functioning properly and i don't know how to fix everything, so i put a lot of explanations next to the code for context of what i was trying to do.
+The node is still not functioning properly and i still can't figure out how to fix some of the problems, so i put a lot of explanations next to the code for context of what i was trying to do inside each section of the node (ik_service node alone is working fine though).